MohammadMaftoun/Breast-Cancer-Prediction-using-SMOTE-kfold-Cross-Validation-SVM-Optimized-by-Metaheuristic-Algorithm/README.md

 # 🩺Breast Cancer Prediction using an optimal model
 ![BC](https://cancer-data.ecrc.ed.ac.uk/wp-content/uploads/2020/06/icon-imagery.png)

-This project is aimed at creating a predictive model for breast cancer diagnosis using the sklearn breast cancer dataset.
-The dataset is balanced using Synthetic Minority Over-sampling Technique (SMOTE), and the model's performance is cross-validated using k-fold cross-validation.
+This project aims to create a predictive model for breast cancer diagnosis using the sklearn breast cancer dataset.
+The dataset is balanced using the Synthetic Minority Over-sampling Technique (SMOTE), and the model's performance is cross-validated using k-fold cross-validation.
 The Support Vector Machine (SVM) model is optimized using a Metaheuristic Algorithm and compared to a genetic algorithm using the TPOT library.

 ## Features